When to seek a Parkinson’s Diagnosis

 One would not want such an occurrence with oneself or one’s family, even more so with a serious condition like Parkinson's.

-This article talks about when you should seek a medical diagnosis of PD.
+This article talks about when you should seek a medical diagnosis of Parkinson's Disease.

-The basic guiding factors would be the early signs that a PD-affected person starts to experience.
+The basic guiding factors would be the early signs that a Parkinson's-affected person starts to experience.
 Sometimes these are first noticed by family or friends.

-Tremors or shaky, uncontrollable movement of a part of the body, usually occurs in one limb and is a classic sign of PD.
-Tremors experienced in PD tend to present when the hand is at rest and stop when the hand is active (called resting tremors).
-Not all tremors however indicate PD.
+Tremors or shaky, uncontrollable movement of a part of the body, usually occurs in one limb, and is a classic sign of Parkinson's Disease.
+Tremors experienced in this disease tend to present when the hand is at rest and stop when the hand is active (called resting tremors).
+Not all tremors, however, indicate Parkinson's Disease.

 PD patients can experience stiffness in their arms or legs.
 If the tremor is present, the stiffness in large muscles is likely to be on the same side.

 Simple tasks like getting out of bed or chair, picking up a plate, buttoning or tying shoe laces may start to take longer, as your movements have become slow.
 Some range of movement may be reduced.
-Daily routine as a result becomes gradually more time-consuming than earlier.
+The daily routine, as a result, gradually becomes more time-consuming than earlier.
 It is often confused with weakness.

 One of your arms may swing less while walking than the other arm.
 This is usually noticed by a family member, rather than the affected person.

-Your handwriting may turn out smaller than before and words may crowd together.
-You may also write slower than before.
+Your handwriting may turn out smaller than before, and words may crowd together.
+This condition is called micrographia.
+You may also write more slowly than before.

 Early onset:

-While most people who develop PD symptoms are in their early to mid-60s (if not later), a small percentage also develop PD before the age of 50.
-Such cases are termed as ‘early onset’ or ‘young onset’.
+While most people who develop Parkinson's symptoms are in their early to mid-60s (if not later), a small percentage also develop Parkinson's Disease before the age of 50.
+Such cases are termed as ‘early onset’ or ‘young onset’ of Parkinson's Disease.
 This could happen anywhere between the 20s to 40s, but most likely in the 40s.

-As PD is usually seen in older age, when symptoms like these show up in younger people, it does not strike the person or the family to confirm or rule out PD.
-Also, as there is a genetic factor usually seen when there is a young onset of PD - if there is someone in the parents or grandparents (on either side) and any of these symptoms are noticed, it is time to seek help.
+As the disease is usually seen in older age, when symptoms like these show up in younger people, it does not strike the person or the family to confirm or rule out Parkinson's Disease.
+Also, as there is a genetic factor usually seen when there is a Young Onset of Parkinson's Disease (YOPD) - if there is someone in the parents or grandparents (on either side) and any of these symptoms are noticed, it is time to seek help.

-The symptoms listed above are also seen in early onset PD - but stiffness, slowness, involuntary body movements, and tremors are found to be more common than the others.
+The symptoms listed above are also seen in early onset Parkinson's Disease - but stiffness, slowness, involuntary body movements, and tremors are found to be more common than the others.

-A single symptom from the above is not enough to make a diagnosis of PD.
-It would be a combination of some of the symptoms that would raise suspicion for the existence of PD.
+A single symptom from the above is not enough to make a diagnosis of Parkinson's.
+It would be a combination of some of the symptoms that would raise suspicion for the existence of Parkinson's Disease.

 It is to be noted that other neurological conditions can produce similar symptoms.